PrinciplesDotDev/principles/principles/function-names-should-say-what-they-do.md

 +++
-principle = "Function names should say what they do" tags = ["functions", "code", "rule", "code review", "clean code"] summary = "" authors = []
+principle = "testFunction names should say what they do" tags = ["functions", "code", "rule", "code review", "clean code"] summary = "" authors = []